stevenyhw/symext/README.md

 symext (LaTex Symbol Package)
 ===============================

 "symext" stands for "symbol-extention" package.
-An extension of the LaTex math symbols.
+It is an extension of the LaTex math symbols.
 The goal is to provide mathematicians, physicists, computer scientists,  linguists and professionals of other areas the ability to write non-intrusive, yet non-repetitive symbols.

 Motivation:
 ============